thebehzaad/ResidualDilatedRNNswithSTL/README.md

-# Time Series Forecasting Using Joint STL Decomposition and Residual Dilated RNNs
+# Time Series Forecasting Using Residual Dilated RNNs with STL Decomposition

-PyTorch Implementation of joint STL (Seasonal and Trend decomposition using Loess) decomposition and Residual Dilated RNNs for time series forecasting.
+PyTorch Implementation of Residual Dilated RNNs with STL (Seasonal and Trend decomposition using Loess) decomposition

 ## Dataset